 The Southern Route

-Begin your trip by taking US-290 west from Austin and follow the road until you take the slip road to join Interstate 10.
-Continue heading west, passing through several towns as far as Fort Stockton where you'll continue on US-385 south.
+Begin your trip by taking US-290 West from Austin.
+Continue heading west, passing through several cities as far as Fort Stockton.

-At Marathon, you could take the US-385 north to Big Bend National Park.
+At Marathon, you can make a detour to the beautiful Big Bend National Park.
 While this is a fabulous place to visit, don't underestimate how remote it is, even compared to other national parks.

 The Northern Route

-The slightly longer route of the two begins in Austin and will see you follow US-183 north through Lampasas, Bozar and several more towns until you reach Coleman.
-From here switch to TX-153 west to Sweetwater, before taking US-84 to the outskirts of Lubbock.
+The slightly longer route of the two begins in Austin and will see you follow US-183 north through Lampasas, Bozar and several other cities until you reach Coleman.

-Back on I-40 heading west, you'll pass several towns and have the option to visit El Malpais National Monument, Mount Taylor or Bluewater Lake State Park.
+Back on the interstate heading west, you will have the option to visit El Malpais National Monument, Mount Taylor or Bluewater Lake State Park.

-Continue west, making a stop at Petrified National Park, and passing through Sun Valley and Joseph City.
-The interstate will take you to Flagstaff, a great base for stopping overnight to explore nearby Coconino National Forest.
+Make a stop at Petrified National Park, and pass through Sun Valley and Joseph City.
+You will soon arrive in Flagstaff, a great base for stopping overnight to explore the nearby Coconino National Forest, Kaibab National Forest and the Grand Canyon.

-Retrace your steps back to I-40 and continue west to Kingman, where the rest of your journey is the same as the route above.
-You'll follow AZ-63 north, with optional detours to stop at Joshua Tree National Park or Mojave National Preserve, before arriving at Las Vegas.
+Retrace your steps back to the interstate and continue west to Kingman, where the rest of your journey is the same as the route above.

 Best places to stop between Austin and Las Vegas